 One of Ninettes most famous ballets and the oldest ballet in The Royal Ballet repertoire, Job, had its first public performance on 22 September 1931 at The Old Vic.
 As the first ballet to be produced by an entirely British creative team, Job is considered to be a crucial work in the development of British ballet.
 From 1935 Lilian focused the dance performances at Sadler’s Wells and in 1939 The Old Vic lost its formal connection to the dance school and companies as it focused almost exclusively on theatrical productions.

-Dance did feature in productions during Kevin Spaceys tenure as Artistic Director, including a joyous production of High Society with a tap duet on pianos rising from the stage, but the focus remained on theatre.
-However, the first season with Matthew Warchus as Artistic Director sees dance establish itself back on the programme of The Old Vic.
+The first season with Matthew Warchus as Artistic Director saw dance establish itself back on the programme of The Old Vic.
 Inspired by Lilian Baylis’ eclectic programming of dance, opera, theatre and variety and by a sign she kept above her desk saying Dare, always dare!, Matthew has invited Drew McOnie to become an Associate Artist at the theatre.
 An inspiring and award winning young choreographer, who was mentored by Matthew Bourne, Drew was invited to create an entirely new dance work for The Old Vic, the first one in over 70 years.
 Drew is passionate about creating accessible and exciting dance that everyone can enjoy much like Lilian Baylis was.
-His work on Jekyll & Hyde in 2016 was a revival of a grand old tradition of the very best of British dance and we are thrilled to have him back again working on Dr. Suess’s The Lorax.
+His work on Jekyll & Hyde in 2016 was a revival of a grand old tradition of the very best of British dance.